-Cats have an instinctive urge to lick their wounds because it has a soothing effect.
-Yet, the main reason cats lick their wounds is because the saliva can speed up the healing process.
+Cats have an instinctive urge to lick their cuts because it has a soothing effect.
+Yet, the main reason cats lick their open wounds is because the saliva can help to speed up the healing process.

-Cat saliva has some antiseptic, antibacterial, and healing properties.
-However, cats’ tongues may also be covered in harmful bacteria.
-If your cat licks her wound and then leaves it alone, the saliva will probably have a healing effect.
-But if she keeps licking the wound, this can cause an infection.
+Cat saliva has antiseptic, antibacterial, and healing properties.
+However, cats’ tongues are covered in harmful bacteria.
+If your cat licks its wound and leaves it alone, the saliva will have a healing effect.
+But if it keeps licking the wound, this could cause a bacterial infection.

 Are Cats’ Tongues Antibacterial?

-On the one hand, cat saliva contains some harmful bacteria.
-However, it also has some antibacterial properties.
-To be more specific, cat saliva contains:
+The saliva of a cat contains some harmful bacteria.
+However, it also has antibacterial properties.
+Cat saliva contains the following:

-- Lactoferrin – This protein is often referred to as an ‘antioxidant.’
-It has powerful antibacterial and antifungal properties and is found in the bodily secretions of many animals and humans (I.e. tears, saliva, milk).
+- Lactoferrin – This protein is also an ‘antioxidant.’
+It has powerful antibacterial and antifungal properties.
+It is found in the bodily secretions of many animals, such as tears and saliva.

 - Nitrate compounds – When saliva comes into contact with skin, the nitrate compounds break down into nitric oxide.
-This stops some bacteria from growing.
+This stops some types of bacteria from growing.

-- Thrombospondin – This can act as an antiviral.
+- Thrombospondin – This can act as an antiviral agent

-The composition of cat saliva is rather complex.
 Given the antibacterial, antiviral, and healing properties of saliva, it’s no surprise that many animals feel compelled to lick their wounds.
-Having said that, saliva is not necessarily the perfect antidote for wound healing.
+But saliva is not the perfect antidote for wound healing.